DCC-EX/website/docs/start/assembly.md

 ![Command Station Setup](../images/basic_setup.jpg){: align=center }
 figure 1 - basic setup

-\* For an Uno, Nano or other microcontroller, or if you wish to use a different motor controller (for example to have more current to operate more trains and accessories), see *** link coming soon ***
+\* For an Uno, Nano or other microcontroller, please see [Using a different microcontroller](../hardware/microcontrollers.md).
+If you wish to use a different motor controller (for example to have more current to operate more trains and accessories), see [Motor Controllers](../hardware/motor-boards.md)

 For a video on how to do this, click here *** link coming soon ***